Law Enforcement Active Shooter Emergency Response Train-the-Trainer

 This training iteration will be hosted by the Center for Domestic Preparedness and facilitated by Louisiana State University National Center for Biomedical Research and Training / Academy of Counter-Terrorist Education.

 The target audience for the Train-the-Trainer version of this course is established trainers/instructors in academies, agencies or departments who are seeking to train participants by teaching the Indirect version of this course using course materials provided by LSU-NCBRT/ACE.
-This course involves individuals who respond to or support the response to any type of active shooter incident including:
+This course involves Law Enforcement Officers who respond to or support the response to any type of active shooter incident including: